Selected Résumé

-Organizations: Christina Goh: Composer, Poet, and Performer; The Museum of Science, Boston; Muse & Ruse Production; Sabine Soury Poussard; the City of Tours; the Bibliothèque centrale de Tours; The Saché Castle; le Département de Touraine; the National Union for Suicide Prevention France; Le Centre des Monuments Nationaux (National Monuments Center of France); and l’Office National des Forêts de France.
+Organizations: Christina Goh: Composer, Poet, and Performer; The Museum of Science, Boston; Muse & Ruse Production; Sabine Soury Poussard; the City of Tours; the Bibliothèque centrale de Tours; The Saché Castle; le Département de Touraine; the National Union for Suicide Prevention France; Le Centre des Monuments Nationaux (National Monuments Center of France); l’Office National des Forêts de France; the City of Saint-Cyr-sur-Loire; the Boston Athenaeum; and the French Library of Boston.

 June 2021-October 2021